cloud-ark/kubeplus/Guidelines.md

 this ConfigMap.

-# Usability

-## 19) Consider to use kubectl as the primary interaction mechanism
+## Consider to use kubectl as the primary interaction mechanism

 Custom resources introduced by your Operator will naturally work with kubectl.
 However, there might be operations that you want to support for which the declarative nature of custom resources